[home] [Vim] [ICCF] [fun]

 You can download the presentation in PDF with notes (640 Kbyte).

-You can watch the video on Google Video.
+You can watch the video on Youtube.
 The presentation is about 45 minutes, with the Q&A it is about 80 minutes.

-If you can't get Google Video to work, you can also download the DIVX file.
+If you can't get this video to work, you can also download the DIVX file.
 Warning: this is 507 Mbyte!.

 Articles about Vim.